-Riparian habitat is typically a corridor of variable width that occurs along perennial, intermittent, and ephemeral streams and rivers.
-The Santa Monica Mountains are home to a rich and diverse riparian habitat that includes several significant plant communities, as well as a variety of wildlife species.
+Riparian habitat is typically a corridor of variable width that occurs along perennial, intermittent, and ephemeral streams and rivers, as well as around the lakes.
+These are depicted as Freshwater and Riparian Wetlands, according to the National Wetlands Inventory (NWI), in Figure 10.
+The NWI classification system applied in western states classifies vegetated streams as freshwater wetlands rather than riparian wetlands, so the two classifications on the map are essentially the same.
+The Santa Monica Mountains are home to a rich and diverse riparian habitat that includes several significant plant communities, as well as a variety of wildlife species including the endangered southern Steelhead Trout, Tidewater Goby and Arroyo Toad and the threatened red-legged frog.
+Aquatic habitat serves several purposes, including water quality protection, and providing essential habitats for a diversity of species such as birds, fish, amphibians, reptiles, and invertebrates.
 The Los Angeles County General Plan and other planning efforts seek to preserve riparian woodlands, Sycamore-alder riparian woodlands, southern and valley oak woodlands and California walnut woodlands in addition to animal habitat linkages and wildlife corridors.

-Buffer zones have been established adjacent to areas of important preserved biological resources, including natural streams and drainages.
-These zones protect biological resources from grading and construction activities, artificial lighting, and increased erosion and runoff.
-New landscaping adjacent to preserved biological resources cannot include invasive, non-indigenous species that would negatively impact the preserved resource.
+Buffer zones have been established adjacent to some areas of important preserved biological resources, including natural streams and drainages.
+These zones can protect biological resources from grading and construction activities, artificial lighting, and increased erosion and runoff.
+Some plans restrict new landscaping adjacent to preserved biological resources and cannot include invasive, non-indigenous species that would negatively impact the preserved resource.
+Park agencies are not regulated by municipal jurisdictions and do not apply consistent or sufficient protection of buffer zones.
 The following is a discussion of habitats in some of the major water bodies within the Subregion.
+There are also many other natural waterways including tributaries of the creeks described below and streams in smaller coastal watersheds.